 - Yogurt is one of the most marked up prices in the grocery store.
 We make our own yogurt, which saves so much money.
 These containers work perfect for yogurt (or anything else that might leak, even soup)!

 - Stores with closeouts and clearances like Grocery Outlet often have great deals on granola bars and other lunch snacks that are near the “sell by” date, but are usually just fine.
-Just the other day I found boxes of 12 Quaker granola bars for $.47.
-I stocked up!

 - Individual string cheese can be expensive per ounce (unless I find it at Grocery Outlet), but sometimes I’ll cut cheese sticks from a block of cheese instead.

 - Instead of juice boxes or buying a ridiculously priced 1/2 pint of milk, pack a water bottle.
 I send my kids with water in a reusable water bottle every day.
 My husband keeps a water bottle at his desk and in his car.
 Drinking water not only saves money, it’s better for you than pretty much anything else you’re drinking and most of us don’t drink enough of it!

 Reading the comments in some other Frugal Fresh Start posts, I learned that even when you bring your lunch with you, there is still a temptation to go out to eat instead of eating the lunch you packed.
 Your co-workers, who haven’t committed to being more frugal to achieve their goals, want company when they take their lunch break.
 I loved that Samantha shared that her husband will go out with his co-workers, but will bring and eat his own packed lunch.
 I thought that was a great example of someone who sticks to his guns and enjoys the best of both worlds.